jax-ml/jax/docs/notebooks/Common_Gotchas_in_JAX.md

   --jax_default_matmul_precision=float32
 ```

-⚠️ Note that if `f64` is enabled (see above section), then matrix mults will also be executed using `f64` by default as expected, albeit with even more significant performance penalties.
+⚠️ Note that if `f64` is enabled (see above section), then matrix mults will also be executed using `f64` by default as expected, albeit with even more significant execution time penalties.

 +++ {"id": "WAHjmL0E2XwO"}